koendv/si5351-clock-generator/README.md

 ## Hardware

 The hardware is a MS5351M / SI5351 clock generator and a WCH CH552E controller.
+The design is balanced: The two ic's have the same pin count; cost more or less the same.

 The hardware supports generating two single-ended clock outputs, or one differential clock output.

 Frequency source is a 26MHz 0.5ppm  Temperature Compensated Crystal Oscillator (TCXO).
 If high accuracy is not needed, a 25MHz 10ppm crystal can be used instead.